byuflowlab/FLOWMath.jl/docs/src/index.md

 ## Interpolation

 ### Akima Spline

+An Akima spline is a 1D spline that avoids overshooting issues common with many other polynomial splines resulting in a more natural curve.
+It also only uses local support allowing for more efficient computation.

 Interpolation is perhaps clearest through plotting so we'll load a plotting package for this examples.